Quick Links Menu.

 These two ships were built by the Maritime Commission for operation by the Army Signal Corps and originally named by the Army.
 The services of Mr. C.S.
 Lawton of Western Union were used in the design, resulting in the layout being similar to that of their LORD KELVIN.
 The Sundfelt Equipment Company supplied the cable machinery, which consisted of a steam-powered combined paying out/picking up machine capable of lifting 30 tons at 1 knot.
 This was mounted at the aft end of the foredeck with the drums accessible on the deck above.
 A paying out machine with twin V-sheave holding back gear was mounted on the port side aft.
 Four cable tanks were fitted with a total capacity of 49,642 cubic feet, three situated forward and one aft.

-Completed in 1946, WILLIAM H G BULLARD was placed in the MC reserve fleet at Lee Hall, Va. on 2 Mar 1946 and remained there until she was transferred to the Navy and renamed NEPTUNE on 17 Feb 1953.
-The classification ARC 2 was assigned by SecNav Notice 5030 of 27 Mar 1953.
+Completed in 1946, WILLIAM H G BULLARD was placed in the MC reserve fleet at Lee Hall, Va. on 2 March 1946 and remained there until she was transferred to the Navy and renamed NEPTUNE on 17 February 1953.
+The classification ARC 2 was assigned by SecNav Notice 5030 of 27 March 1953.
 NEPTUNE was refitted at the Bethlehem Steel Company Shipyard, Baltimore, for Project Caesar, the installation and support phase for the Sound Surveillance System (SOSUS).
-New cable drums 15 feet in diameter and bow sheaves 12 feet across, then the largest in existence, were installed.
-She was decommissioned and transferred to MSC on 8 November 1973.
+She was fitted with triple bow sheaves 15ft in diameter, this large size being dictated by the size and rigidity of the cables to be laid, some of them being 6in in diameter.
+The original cable machinery was removed and two completely new GE electrically-driven machines with drums 15ft diameter were provided in its place.
+Complex control equipment was installed where the speed of laying was controlled by the tension in the cable.
+In order to make room for all this extra gear one of the four original cable tanks was converted into an auxiliary machinery room.
+NEPTUNE was decommissioned and transferred to MSC on 8 November 1973 for further operation.

-ALBERT J MYER was placed in reserve in the James River 25 May 1946 and remained there until being loaned to the Army by the MA on 7 Feb 1952 to maintain the submarine cables of the Alaskan Communications System and for special projects for the United States Navy and Air Force.
+ALBERT J MYER was placed in reserve in the James River on 25 May 1946 and remained there until being loaned to the Army by the MA on 7 Feb 1952 to maintain the submarine cables of the Alaskan Communications System and for special projects for the United States Navy and Air Force.
 To meet a high priority requirement for laying cable in the Caribbean MYER was transfered to the Navy in around 1956 for about one year.
 Custody of MYER was transferred from the Army to MSTS at Seattle on a loan basis on 18 Sep 1963.
 On 13 May 1966 the acting MARAD administrator advised the Navy that effective that date the loan agreement between the Army and MARAD for ALBERT J MYER had been cancelled and the ship simultaneously transferred to the permanent custody of the Navy, when she became USNS ALBERT J MYER.
-She received a meritorious unit commendation for service from 27 Aug to 15 Nov 1969 in Task Group 30.5 while executing a highly complex operation in the Pacific Ocean "which resulted in a most important contribution to the increased antisubmarine warfare capability of the United States."
-In 1980 she underwent a major refit including replacement of her propulsion machinery and remained in service until decommissioned on 1 January 1994.
+She received a meritorious unit commendation for service from 27 August to 15 November 1969 in Task Group 30.5 while executing a highly complex operation in the Pacific Ocean "which resulted in a most important contribution to the increased antisubmarine warfare capability of the United States."

 NEPTUNE and ALBERT J MYER were both considered for use as training ships by the Great Lakes Maritime Academy but were found too large in Feb 2001.
 Both were scrapped in 2005 by International Shipbreaking Ltd., Brownsville, Texas.